open-mmlab/mmagic/docs/en/migration/schedule.md

 # Migration of Schedule Settings

-We update schedule settings in MMEdit 1.x.
+We update schedule settings in MMEdit main.
 Important modifications are as following.

 - Now we use `optim_wrapper` field to specify all configuration about the optimization process.
 And the `optimizer` is a sub field of `optim_wrapper` now.
 - The `lr_config` field is removed and we use new `param_scheduler` to replace it.